jazzpeh/jazzpeh.github.io/_posts/2020-04-30-longest-common-subsequence.md

 ### Optimisation

-So if you noticed, the solution is not optimised.
+So the solution is not optimised.
 Why would I say that?
 This is because, we are running certain calculation twice or more.
 Let's take a look at the **recursion tree below**:

 <pre class="text-white bg-dark">
                             lcs(0,0)